awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as *step adjustments*\.
 The adjustments vary based on the size of the alarm breach\.
 All alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages\.

-**Limits**
-+ Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, or Amazon MSK\.

 ## Step adjustments<a name="as-scaling-steps"></a>

 When you create a step scaling policy, you add one or more step adjustments that enable you to scale based on the size of the alarm breach\.
 Each step adjustment specifies the following: